bozsahin/ccglab/README.md

            sudo add-apt-repository multiverse
            sudo apt-get update

+<em>ARE YOU FEDORAized?</em>

+Like Ubuntu's apt-get, Fedora installer is weird; it's repos are all closed by default, so the installer won't work out of the box.
+Find out where
+<code>sbcl</code> and <code>rlwrap</code> are in the yum-world.

 <em>OTHER LINUXES</em>

-Arch, Mint, Suse, Debian, RH, Fedora, MacOS do not seem to have this peculiar Ubuntu caste of packages.
+Arch, Mint, Suse, Debian, MacOS do not seem to have this peculiar Ubuntu caste of packages.
 The packages for sbcl and rlwrap ara available.
 CCL too.

-<em>INSTALLING with LEGACY ccglab</em>

-If you have a pre-git CCGlab installed, the new install script will ask whether you want to upgrade that one.

-<em>OTHER LINUXES and/or MANUAL INSTALL:</em>
+<em>MANUAL INSTALL:</em>

+If you're tired of weird choices of linux installers, try the safe and longer way:

 <ul>
-<li> The installer script works for Debian-based linuxes (Ubuntu, Debian, Mint etc.) and MacOS.
+<li> The installer script works for Debian-based linuxes (Ubuntu, Debian, Mint, Fedora etc.) and MacOS.
 <li> If you use Windows, install virtualbox, set an Ubuntu machine (easiest one), and follow the instructions above for install.
-<li> If you have another linux (arch, fedora, suse etc.), just clone this repo, get <a href="http://web.science.mq.edu.au/~mjohnson/code/lalrparser.lisp">lalr</a>
+<li> If you have another linux (arch, debian suse etc.), just clone this repo, get <a href="http://web.science.mq.edu.au/~mjohnson/code/lalrparser.lisp">lalr</a>
 somewhere in your machine, and set and <code>export</code> the following bash variables:
 <ol>
 <li><code>CCGLAB_HOME</code> to where the <code>ccglab</code> repo is